damdamo/ProjectContextGenerator/README.md

 # ProjectContextGenerator

-Generate a clean, shareable tree of your repository in Markdown with precise filtering that honors both **glob patterns**, **.gitignore semantics**, and optional **config profiles**.
-Perfect for pasting into PRs, issues, or LLM prompts without manual cleanup.
+Generate a clean, shareable context of your repository in Markdown, including a filtered directory tree and recent Git commit history.
+Filtering honors **glob patterns**, **.gitignore semantics**, and optional **config profiles**.
+Perfect for pasting into PRs, issues, or LLM prompts to provide rich project context without manual cleanup.

 ---